cofacts/rumors-fb-bot/README.md

 ### Get Facebook webhook events from your local machine

 We recommend [using `ngrok`](https://medium.com/@Oskarr3/developing-messenger-bot-with-ngrok-5d23208ed7c8#.csc8rum8s) to create a public address that directs the traffic from Facebook server to your local machine.
-With `ngrok` in your path, just
+With `ngrok` in your path, just execute

 ```
 $ ngrok http 5000